-Title: Professor of Law; Professor and Chair, Political Science Department
+Title: Professor of Law; Professor of Political Science

 Email Address: email@example.com

 Taeku Lee joined the faculty of UC Berkeley's Travers Department of Political Science in 2002 and the faculty of the Jurisprudence and Social Policy Program at Boalt Hall in 2009.
 Previously, he was an assistant professor of public policy at Harvard's John F. Kennedy School of Government and has held the Fernand Braudel Senior Fellowship at the European University Institute.

 Education:A.B., University of Michigan (1987)